Mogady/BertQA-HTMLsnippets/readme.md

 # Introduction
-This is a Question-Answering Bert model for HTML content.
+This is a Question-Answering Bert project for HTML content.
 The model simply answers the questions using the text of the HTML context, then post-process the answer and return the html section that contains the predicted answer.